peoplegeist/public-api-doc/README.md

 ## 2. Query analysis results.

-Data is anlyzed as upload happen.
+Data is anlyzed as they are uploaded.
-Dhe analysis is saved that you can query it instantly.
+The analysis is saved that you can query it instantly.
 The depending on the volume of data it can take a few minutes until the analysis is updated to include the latest data.

 ### 2.1 Lookup problem / solutions

-You can lookup solutions to production problems in two steps:
+You can lookup solutions to known problems in two steps:
 * Get a list of known similar problems
-* Get a list of possible solutions for a selected problem
+* Get a list of known solutions for a selected problem

 ### 2.1.1 Get list of known problems that are similar
 ```